-Special Collections include Arkansas Baptist State Convention materials and those from the Clark County Historical Association, University Archives, and Rare Books section of the main library.
-A growing collection of political papers--including those of the late Senator John L. McClellan, the Congressional District's two most recent representatives, and Governor Mike Huckabee-dominates Special Collections space.
+Special Collections include Arkansas Baptist State Convention materials and those from the Clark County Historical Association, University Archives, and Rare Books sections of the main library.
+A growing collection of political papers--including those of the late Senator John L. McClellan, the Congressional District's two most recent former representatives (Jay Dickey and Mike Ross), and Governor Mike Huckabee-dominates Special Collections space.

-In addition to the traditional holdings, the Library contains approximately 400,000 non-book items.
-These include electronic and microform collections such as the complete ERIC (Educational Resource Information Center) file, the American Culture Series (pre-1874 American publications), the Black History Collection, the Literature of Theology and Church History in North America, the University Music Editions reprint series, and the Eastman School of Music's collection of early music writings.
-Through its Instructional Media Services Department, the Library provides campus-wide access to approximately 10,000 media items for classroom use.
-As part of its service, the Library offers patrons a glimpse of the past through memorabilia displays concerning persons and events connected with Ouachita and smaller frequent thought provoking displays concerning topics of current interests.
-McClellan Hall contains a static display interpreting the late Senator's fifty years of public service.
-Displays in the Library contain memorabilia of

-Baptist missions and missionaries, student life and organizations, and rare printed materials from the past of Baptists and their first four-year college in Arkansas.
+In addition to traditional holdings, the Library contains specialized subject collections such as the complete ERIC (Educational Resource Information Center) file, the American Culture Series (pre-1874 American publications), the Black History Collection, the Literature of Theology and Church History in North America, the University Music Editions reprint series, and the Eastman School of Music's collection of early music writings.
+As part of its service, the Library offers patrons a glimpse of the past through memorabilia displays concerning persons and events connected with Ouachita and smaller frequent thought-provoking displays concerning topics of current interest.
+In McClellan Hall, a static display interprets the late Senator's fifty years of public service.
+Displays in the Library contain memorabilia of Baptist missions and missionaries, student life and organizations, Native American pottery, and rare printed materials from the past of Baptists and their first four-year college in Arkansas.